xoidlabs/xoid/docs/recipes/using-reducers.md

 title: Using reducers
 ---

-**xoid** doesn't need reducers, but if you like reducers, or if you're moving away from Redux, but want to reuse your existing reducers, you can easily do all that with **xoid**.
+**xoid** doesn't need reducers, but if you prefer to use them, or if you're moving away from Redux, but want to reuse your existing reducers, you can easily do that with **xoid**.

 The following **xoid** model can be used to run reducers.